razi-rais/homomorphic-encryption/README.md

 > NOTE: You can run the code available in the ```/examples``` .
 I would recommend using the instructions below, to get everything up and running quickly using Docker.
 This also helps you avoid installing Python paillier library locally which has number of depedencies.

 ## Prequesites:

-* Docker (NOTE: Install Docker version based on your OS.
-For Windows, please use Docker for Windows since this sample is leverages Linux Docker containers).
+Docker: Install [https://docs.docker.com/install](Docker) version based on your OS.
+For Windows, please use Docker for Windows since this sample use Linux based Docker containers.

 ## Run
 The docker-compose command will build both client and server containers if they are not already present in docker registry.